acalofatti/n8n-test/README.md

 # PersonalCreditCollectionsWorker

-A .NET 8 Worker Service that publishes personal credit collection events to a RabbitMQ queue.
+A .NET 8 Worker Service that publishes personal credit collection events to a RabbitMQ queue..

 ## ??
 Overview